-- (1) The commissioner may issue a master class permit to any person who meets the requirements in section 26-67e-3(a) of the Regulations of Connecticut State Agencies; submits proof of having at least five years experience in the practice of falconry at the general class level; and, submits written recommendations from three master falconers stating that the applicant meets the qualifications of a master class falconer; - (2) a master class falconer shall possess in aggregate only three raptors at any time; - (3) a master class falconer may possess raptors from any category specified in 26-67e-13 of the Regulations of Connecticut State Agencies; and, - (4) a master class falconer shall not obtain from any category specified in 26-67e-13 of the Regulations of Connecticut State Agencies more than two raptors taken for replacement birds during any twelve-month period beginning on January 1 and ending on December 31.
+- (1) The commissioner may issue a master class permit to any resident who meets the requirements in section 26-67e-3(a) of the Regulations of Connecticut State Agencies if the applicant: - (A) submits proof of having at least five years experience in the practice of falconry at the general class level; - (B) has practiced falconry with the applicant's own raptor for at least five hunting seasons that total at least four months each season; and, - (C) submits written recommendations from three master falconers stating that the applicant meets the qualifications of a master class falconer; - (2) a master falconer may possess up to five raptors at any time; - (3) a master falconer may possess raptors from any category specified in section 26-67e-13 of the Regulations of Connecticut State Agencies;

-(e) Non-resident class.

-- (1) The commissioner may issue a non-resident class permit to any person who meets the requirements of 26-67e-3(b) of the Regulations of Connecticut State Agencies. - (2) A non-resident falconer shall only possess, while in Connecticut, the approved raptor species specified in 26-67e-13 of the Regulations of Connecticut State Agencies and which are identified on their falconry permit.
+- (4) a master falconer shall not obtain more than two wild raptors during any twelvemonth period beginning on July 1 and ending on June 30; and, - (5) notwithstanding section 26-67e-6(d)(2) of the Regulations of Connecticut State Agencies, a master falconer may possess the raptors of another custodial falconer for purposes of providing temporary care to such raptors pursuant to section 26-67e-12 of the Regulations of Connecticut State Agencies. - (e) Non-resident class. - (1) The commissioner may issue a non-resident class permit to any non-resident who meets the requirements of section 26-67e-3(b) of the Regulations of Connecticut State Agencies. - (2) A non-resident falconer shall only possess, while in Connecticut, the raptor species specified in section 26-67e-13 of the Regulations of Connecticut State Agencies and which are identified on the falconry license or permit issued by the jurisdiction of the United States in which the non-resident falconer is a resident.